Skip to Main Content

 Supervision

-Supervision is a tutorial and mentoring form of instruction in which a supervisor monitors your activities during practicum and internship and facilitates the learning and skill development experiences associated with them.
+Supervision is a tutorial and mentoring form of instruction in which a supervisor monitors your activities during internship and facilitates the learning and skill development experiences associated with it.
 The supervisor monitors and evaluates your clinical work while monitoring the quality of services offered to clients.
 The types of required supervision are as follows:

 • Individual Supervision—a tutorial and mentoring relationship between a member of the counseling profession (supervisor) and a counseling student.